noodz/allthingsvector/README.md

 # allthingsvector
 graphing 2-d vectors with matplotlib with a little bit of help from stackoverflow.
-Goal is to graph 3-d vectors, graph planes and then move on matrices.
+Goal is to graph 3-d vectors, graph planes and then move on to matrix operations.